 Better sound controls

-Your options include full-color animated displays, customizable color schemes, and again, touchscreen monitors which usually have selectable backgrounds and colors.
+Your options include full-color animated displays and customizable color schemes for a better match to your dash lighting.
 If you want to heighten the listening experience, look for a stereo with lighting that flashes to the beat!

 Auxiliary inputs, USB connections, and audio/video outputs let you expand your system by connecting portable music players, rear seat video screens, external amplifiers, and powered subwoofers to your new stereo.

 - Digital media receivers buying guide

 And don't hesitate to contact us if you have any questions.
 Before you know it, our expert advisors (like Ivy, pictured above) will have you riding around with your perfect in-dash stereo.